joaopdalbino/predicting_data_with_AI/README.md

 4 - Python/4_city_aggregator to struct data to be analyzed

 ## Creating some AI
-5 - Run 5_svm_classifier that is the SVM classifier to prepare our hipotesis
+5 - Run Python/5_svm_classifier that is the SVM classifier to prepare our hipotesis
-6 - Run 6_class_makers to create classes based on GDP and Kmeans
+6 - Run Python/6_class_makers to create classes based on GDP and Kmeans
-7 - Check the results!
+7 - Check the results with Python/7_accurancy_validation.python and files from results folder (results/)!

 # Observations
 - Python/helpers has files that helped structure data